Skip to main content

 Zugnoni graduated from UC Davis during the summer of 2019 with a PhD in Education, and a designation in Writing, Rhetoric and Composition.
 Zugnoni’s dissertation focused on the narrative experiences of first-generation college students, and in particular, how writing teachers can help first-generation students cultivate a sense of community and professional identity in the writing classroom.
 Working in small groups, Zugnoni's students wrote about their experiences and shared their insights with their peers.
 They formed important bonds with each other and found a place of belonging within the university.
 Zugnoni learned a lot from her students.
 She draws upon this knowledge in her teaching.

-Beyond teaching and research, Zugnoni spends many hours writing creative fiction, playing piano, traveling to new locales, and educating herself on writing and LGBTQ popular culture.
+Beyond teaching and research, Zugnoni spends many hours writing creative fiction, playing piano, and traveling to new locales.
 She's originally from the San Francisco Bay Area.